Rutgers University-Led Team Awarded $2.3 Million Smart and Connected Communities Grant from National Science Foundation

 The grant will advance digital public services for the City of Newark and aims to mitigate the digital divide caused by service conflicts

-The National Science Foundation (NSF) has awarded a three-year, $2.3 million Smart and Connected Communities Grant to Rutgers University faculty from the Department of Computer Science and the Department of Civil and Environmental Engineering (New Brunswick) and the Transparency and Governance Center (TGC) in the School of Public Affairs and Administration (SPAA) (Newark) to partner with the City of Newark, NJ, for developing strategies and tools to create inclusive and equitable digital public services.
-The research team consists of principal investigator Desheng Zhang, assistant professor in the Rutgers Department of Computer Science, and co-principal investigators Suzanne Piotrowski, SPAA associate professor, and Gregory Porumbescu, SPAA assistant professor, who are the director and assistant director of TGC, respectively, and Peter Jin, assistant professor in Rutgers Department of Civil and Environmental Engineering, along with collaborators from the University of Virginia, Stony Brook University, and the University of Connecticut.
+The National Science Foundation (NSF) has awarded a three-year, $2.3 million Smart and Connected Communities Grant to Rutgers University faculty from the Department of Computer Science and the Department of Civil and Environmental Engineering (New Brunswick) and the Transparency and Governance Center (TGC) in the School of Public Affairs and Administration (SPAA) to partner with the city of Newark, NJ, for developing strategies and tools to create inclusive and equitable digital public services.
+The research team consists of principal investigator Desheng Zhang, assistant professor in the Rutgers Department of Computer Science, and co-principal investigators Suzanne Piotrowski, SPAA associate professor, and Gregory Porumbescu, SPAA assistant professor, who are the director and associate director of TGC, respectively, and Peter Jin, assistant professor in Rutgers Department of Civil and Environmental Engineering, along with collaborators from the University of Virginia, Stony Brook University, and the University of Connecticut.

 Cities depend on technologies, such as intelligent traffic control and air quality control, to improve residents’ quality of life.
 As cities rely more on technology to coordinate service provision, avoiding disruptions that compromise safety and performance is crucial, yet challenging.
 Researchers have accumulated abundant knowledge on how to design these services independently, however, less is known about how to manage their simultaneous deployment, thus creating the potential for service conflicts.